10 Most Unusual College degrees offered in the UK

 The field of music is innately formless and rapidly evolving.
-This short course in Music Management provides students with a real working structure to guide them through this bewildering maze of music talents all around the world.
-This course has been developed to meet the needs of students who wish to pursue a business and management career in music and media industries.
+This short course in Music Management provides students with a natural working structure to guide them through this bewildering maze of music talents worldwide.
+This course aims to meet student's needs who wish to pursue a business and management career in the music and media industries.

 Check it out: www3.imperial.ac.uk/

-Based in the Silwood Park Campus, it is intended for graduates in a biological, environment or related subject science.
-This is a 19 week programme and it can be completed at Imperial or any other affiliated university in London.
-The good news is that most of the students have gone to work in the crop protection sector or of course, you could also your PhD.
+The Silwood Park Campus is for graduates in a biological environment or related subject science.
+It is a 19-week program, and You can complete it at Imperial or any other affiliated university in London.
+The good news is that most of the students have gone to work in the crop protection sector, or of course, you could also do your Ph.D.

 Learn about the factors that affect and are affected by food security.
-These include the agronomic, environmental, economic, and socio political factors.
-This is your chance to contribute to humanity's efforts to achieve and sustain food security in the future.
+These include the agronomic, environmental, economic, and socio-political factors.
+It is your chance to contribute to humanity's efforts to achieve and sustain food security in the future.